A motorcade escorting Vice President Kamala Harris to San Francisco’s Fairmont Hotel was brought to a standstill late Friday by a stalled Waymo.

 Video from ABC7 shows the driverless car stopping while making a U-turn on California Street.
 A police officer then gets in the robotaxi to drive it out of the way.

-The Waymo malfunction is just the latest of many incidents in San Francisco involving self-driving cars, which are still exempt from traffic citations.
+The Waymo malfunction is just the latest of many incidents in San Francisco involving self-driving cars, which are exempt from traffic citations.

 But that will soon change.

-Gov. Gavin Newsom on Friday signed a bill that allows law enforcement to cite driverless car companies for traffic violations.
+Gov. Gavin Newsom on Friday signed a bill that allows law enforcement to cite companies with driverless cars for traffic violations.

-The citations won’t come with fees, but the car companies will have to report them to the California Department of Motor Vehicles.
-If a company racks up enough citations, the DMV will then be able to change or pull its permits.
+The citations won’t come with fees, but the companies will have to report them to the California Department of Motor Vehicles.
+If a company racks up enough citations, the DMV will be able to change or pull its permits.

 Driverless car company Cruise lost its permit to operate in San Francisco after a series of incidents, including a high-profile case in which a car caught and dragged a pedestrian along the street.